vxern/silesian/README.md

   - 🧩 - Physical item
   - 🗄️ - Archived
 - Help
-  - `missing` - Unavailable, missing or otherwise underdocumented resource or piece of it, <u>please help in finding information on it</u>.
+  - `missing` - Unavailable, missing or otherwise underdocumented resource or piece of it, <ins>please help in finding information on it</ins>.
-  - `unknown` - A given piece of information is unknown, <u>please help in finding information on it</u>.
+  - `unknown` - A given piece of information is unknown, <ins>please help in finding information on it</ins>.
-  - `uncounted` - The number of entries has not been counted, <u>please help in counting it</u>.
+  - `uncounted` - The number of entries has not been counted, <ins>please help in counting it</ins>.

 </details>